zoxpx/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/async-dr/_index.md

 * **Network Connectivity**: Ports 9001 and 9010 on the destination cluster should be reachable by the source cluster.
 * **Stork helper**: `storkctl` is a command-line tool for interacting with a set of scheduler extensions.
 {{% content "portworx-install-with-kubernetes/disaster-recovery/shared/stork-helper.md" %}}
-* **License**: You will need a DR enabled Portworx License at both the source and destination cluster to use this feature.
+* **License**: You will need a DR enabled Portworx license at both the source and destination cluster to use this feature.

 ## Overview

 With asynchronous DR, you can replicate Kubernetes applications and their data between two Kubernetes clusters.
-Here, a separate Portworx Enterprise cluster runs under each Kubernetes cluster.
+Here, a separate PX-Enterprisecluster runs under each Kubernetes cluster.

 * The active Kubernetes cluster asynchronously backs-up apps, configuration and data to a standby Kubernetes cluster.
 * The standby Kubernetes cluster has running controllers, configuration and PVCs that map to a local volumes.